Joseph F. Farley: Career

 With the declaration of war by Congress on 6 April 1917, the control of Coast Guard assets and personnel was transferred to the United States Navy but most cutters including Yamacraw remained manned by Coast Guardsmen.
 Farley was promoted 31 May 1917 to second lieutenant.
-Yamacraw sailed for Europe in August 1917 and assumed convoy escort duties in the Mediterranean as well as between Gibraltar and Great Britain.
+Yamacraw sailed for Europe in August 1917 and assumed convoy escort duties in the Mediterranean Sea as well as between Gibraltar and Great Britain.

-After the end of the war Yamacraw returned to normal patrol duties homeported out of Savannah, Georgia and Farley transferred in March 1919 to accounting officer responsibilities in New York City.
+After the end of World War I Yamacraw returned to normal patrol duties homeported out of Savannah, Georgia and Farley transferred in March 1919 to accounting officer responsibilities in New York City.
 He was assigned in January 1920 to the USCGC Scally and was transferred yet again in September, this time to USCGC Seneca where he stayed until December 1921.
 Farley was assigned a short tour aboard USCGC Gresham, leaving in June 1922 to serve on USCGC Morrill.
 Farley was promoted to lieutenant 12 January 1923 and assigned to USCGC Mojave homeported at Honolulu, Hawaii where he remained until February 1925.

-His next assignment took him to Coast Guard Headquarters where he was ordnance officer for three years.
+Farley's next assignment took him to Coast Guard Headquarters where he was ordnance officer for three years.
 After being assigned to the Destroyer Force in March 1928 during the Rum Patrol era, he reported aboard USCGD McCall as commanding officer but was reassigned immediately the assume command of USCGD Wilkes.
 During his command of Wilkes, the ship attained the highest score during annual target practice in the Destroyer Force for 1928-29.
 Starting in September 1930 he was assigned additional duty as ordnance officer for the Destroyer Force and later assumed additional duties as athletic officer and service store officer for the Destroyer Force.
 During this tour of duty, Farley was promoted to commander.
 In January 1933, Farley was placed in command of USCGC Pontchartrain homeported at Norfolk, Virginia.
 In July 1934 he assumed command of USCGC Modoc stationed out of Wilmington, North Carolina.
 Modoc also served with the International Ice Patrol during part of each year where she and another cutter alternated on 15-day patrols off the Grand Banks, using Halifax, Nova Scotia, and Boston, Massachusetts as their patrol bases.